 Learn to see and sample the creativity that surrounds you.

 Think about the shapes, colors, and textures you see every day.
 How do they affect you and why?
 These visual experiences may be found in nature, architecture, fashion or local culture.
 If something pleases your eye, try to discern why.
 Create a mental catalog of these creative samples that you can draw from when creating a website.
 The more you employ the process of observation, the better you become, and the more you enjoy it.

 Here’s something to keep in mind.
 Give your powers of observation a healthy diet of ideas.
 Feed your mind with good creative sources.
 They can be in nature, museums, the media, whatever.
 Look for inspiration from sources outside of web design.
 During the spring and summer, I try to visit a botanical garden at least once a week to photograph flora of all types.
 I find the natural environment of a botanic garden a great source of inspiration for creative ideas (as well as a refreshing break in my daily routine).
-My flower photography compliments my web design as a way of cataloging what I find inspiring.
+My flower photography strengthens and feeds my web design.
 Travel is another way to expand your visual vocabulary.
 Whether it is the steel edifices of New York City or the hand-shaped Adobe architecture of Santa Fe, New Mexico, use your powers of observation to constantly mine your environment for creative ideas.
-Try to discern why something pleases to your eye.

 Practice!
 Practice!
 Practice!